-Museums and kids can be an odd combination, if it’s not the right type of museum.
+Museums and kids can be an odd combination if it’s not the right type of museum.
 During my search for places to visit in Miami with my family, I found Vizcaya Museum and Gardens and was instantly pulled in.
 The first thing to came to mind was Versailles in France.

-Pre-Kids I visited Europe numerous of times.
+Pre-Kids I visited Europe numerous times.
 By far my favorite activities to do there were visiting the different palaces and castles owned by various monarchs spread throughout the continent.
 I couldn’t resist myself not to visit this modern day, European Palace in Miami – of all places.

 The way I got my kids excited was to tell them about the labyrinth they had in one of the magnificent gardens and they became as into visiting the place as I was!

-Fun Facts About Vizcaya Museum:
+Fun Facts About Vizcaya museum & gardens:

 1. James Deering, American Industrialist, lived on this estate from 1916-1925.